dkasun2001/Pluralsight-Login-Page-Clone/README.md

 # Pluralsight-Login-Page-Clone

 This repository contains the frontend design of the Pluralsight login page clone It is created using HTML and CSS as a learning project.
+Pluralsight login page clone Website [Live Preview](https://dkasun2001.github.io/Pluralsight-Login-Page-Clone/)